11/6/2019

 Chief Financial Officer

-thanks.
 So from a market perspective, the way we are planning our business going forward is we're assuming the current market dynamics hold.
-And within that, our benefit as the transition happens to 5G.
-And then so that should be the basis for the assumptions for next year.
-Now, as we have both kind of initial set of 5G launches happen and then additional 5G launches happen across flagships models later in the year, we'll see our operating margin ramp in addition to revenue per MSM as we see the benefit of 5G going to our portfolio.
+And within that, our benefit as a transition happens to 5G.
+And so that should be the basis for the assumptions for next year.
+Now, as we have both kind of initial set of 5G launches happen and then additional 5G launches happen across flagship models later in the year, we'll see our operating margin ramp in addition to revenue per MSM as we see the benefit of 5G going to our portfolio.

 speaker